 The project is a major step in providing cultural heritage sites with an effective way to enhance visitor experiences while increasing visitor numbers and revenue.

-The aim of the project is to make AR/VR available for a lesser cost to more heritage sites to help them increase the number of visitors by tailoring their digitalisation to their business models.
+The aim of the project is to gain a better understanding of the visitor experience as well as make AR/VR available at lower cost to more heritage sites – helping them increase the number of visitors by tailoring digitisation to their own business models.

 The installation and testing of our new tools at Exeter Cathedral has been postponed due to Covid-19.
 As the restrictions begin to lift, and it is safe to meet in person, we will invite you to come and discover the results of our work.